Research and Activities

-- Laurel Zickler-Martin will be analyzing canid remains from northern California archaeological sites.
-The long-term goal of this study is to assess the capacity the Canine Surrogacy Approach can be utilized effectively in California.
-To this end, an investigation into the quantity and distribution of prehistoric domestic dogs from ACF collections will be conducted; materials will consist of specimens identified as dog, wolf, coyote, or broadly to genus Canis, from a variety of temporal, depositional, and spatial contexts.
-This investigation will be implemented following a survey, testing, and statistical analysis of standard and proposed metric and nonmetric morphological criteria for distinguishing between species of Canis osteological specimens.
-Results of this morphometric control study, which will be undertaken on California zoological museum specimens of known taxonomic identity, will then be applied to archaeological specimens from ACF collections.
+- Laurel Zickler-Martin (CSUS Graduate Student) will be analyzing canid remains from northern California archaeological sites to assess the capacity the Canine Surrogacy Approach can be utilized effectively in California.
+Her initial research phase will consist of a survey, testing, and statistical analyses of metric and nonmetric morphological criteria for distinguishing species of Canis osteological specimens.
+Results from this phase will subsequently be applied to archaeological specimens from ACF collections.
 This endeavor is intended to address a) the interpretive effects of the difficulty in distinguishing between the members of the genus Canis; b) the challenges in identifying fragmentary Canis familiaris archaeological specimens when depositional context and available morphological information do not provide sufficient supplemental inferential certainty.

-- Shannon Goshen is completing her master's thesis research on avifaunal remains from the King Brown Site (CA-SAC-29).
-The analysis of avian faunal remains from the CA-SAC-29 collection (ACF Accession: 81-110) contributes to regional studies of anthropogenic impacts to local game population and distribution during the late Holocene.
-The study provides taxonomic composition, relative abundance, and taphonomic data for over 4,000 avifauna remains from the site.
-Couched in an optimal foraging theory framework, results show an assemblage dominated by waterfowl in which the most profitable taxa (geese) decline in relative abundance over the time of occupation at Sac-29.
+- Shannon Goshen recently completed her master's thesis (2013) research on avifaunal remains from the King Brown Site (CA-SAC-29).
+Her analysis of avian faunal remains contributes to regional studies of anthropogenic impacts to local game population and distribution during the late Holocene.
+Couched in an optimal foraging theory framework, results show an assemblage dominated by waterfowl in which the most profitable taxa (geese) decline in relative abundance over time at SAC-29.
 A mix of harvest pressures and changing environmental conditions likely contributed to this trend.

-- Emilie Zelazo recently completed her master's thesis on faunal remains from six sites located in the lower Sacramento Valley, including samples from department curated collections (CA-SAC-29, SAC-67, SAC-267, and SAC-329).
-Her study focused developing a regional synthesis of diachronic faunal exploitation using a combination of paleoenvironmental reconstruction (catchment areas) and stochastic measures.
+- Emilie Zelazo recently completed her master's thesis (2013) on faunal remains from six sites located in the lower Sacramento Valley, including samples from ACF collections (CA-SAC-29, SAC-67, SAC-267, and SAC-329).
+Her study focused on developing a regional synthesis of diachronic faunal exploitation using a combination of paleoenvironmental reconstruction (catchment areas) and stochastic measures.
 Results demonstrated that in contrast to previous conclusions, foraging efficiency increased during the Late Period at the same time as diet breadth widened.
-Quantitative analyses demonstrated that this contradiction was best explained by the introduction of new hunting technologies in the Late Period which increased successful encounter rates particularly with large mammals and anadromous fishes.
+Quantitative analyses demonstrated that this contradiction was best explained by the introduction of new hunting technologies in the Late Period which increased hunting efficiency of large mammals and anadromous fishes.

 - In 2013-14, ACF received a Associated Students, Inc. (ASI) External Grant to fund further developments to our volunteer program.
 The ASI Grant will be used to improve the volunteer program by funding a series of Volunteer Training Workshops and to support a part-time Student Outreach Assistant position.